makerdao/community/governance/polls/USDC-A Liquidation Ratio Adjustment - September 14, 2020.md

 ---
 # Poll: USDC-A Liquidation Ratio Adjustment - September 14, 2020

-The Governance Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) which presents a number of possible **Liquidation Ratio** options for USDC-A Vault.
-Voters are now able to signal their support for a **USDC-A Liquidation Ratio** within a range of 110% to 101%.
+The Governance Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) which presents a number of possible **Liquidation Ratio** options for the USDC-A Vault type.
+Voters are now able to signal their support for a **USDC-A Liquidation Ratio** within a range of 105% to 101%.

 This weekly Governance Poll ([FAQ](https://community-development.makerdao.com/governance/governance)) will be active for three days beginning on Monday, September 14 at 16:00 UTC, the results of which may inform an Executive Vote which will go live on Friday, September 18 at 16:00 UTC.